..Colours of Life..

 Coke, for its part, denies that the security of its secret formula has been breached.
 "Many third parties, including 'This American Life,' have tried to crack our secret formula," company spokeswoman Kerry Tressler said.
 "Try as they might, they've been unsuccessful."
 Coke's archive director Philip Mooney told "This American Life" that the recipe may well have been a "precursor" to the prized formula, but probably wasn't the version that "went to market."

-Coke?
+So what's the secret to making Coke?
 Well, here's what was written in the notebook:

 The recipe: